alaTest Sites

 3904 reviews

 alaTest has collected and analyzed 3904 reviews of Microsoft Zune 1st generation.
 The average rating for this product is 3.9/5, compared to an average rating of 3.9/5 for other products in the same category for all reviews.
-People are impressed by the sound and performance.
+People really like the sound and performance.
 The price and design are also appreciated.
-Some have doubts about the reliability, and comments are divided on the portability.
+Many are critical about the reliability.
+Comments are divided on the portability.

 usability, design, price, performance, sound